 A modification of my sloth cup cozy pattern, this hook case is super adorable.
 If you’re ambitious you can line this with a cute and fun fabric.
 If you’re lazy like I am, you can go ahead and skip the lining and just stitch the zipper directly to the pouch.

 Don’t lose it!
-Add it to your Ravelry Queue HERE.
+Add it to your Ravelry Queue.

-An ad-free PDF is available for a tiny fee HERE on Etsy and HERE on Ravelry and it helps me continue to provide patterns for free on my blog.
+An ad-free PDF is available for a small fee in my Etsy and Ravelry shops and it helps me continue to provide patterns for free on my blog.

 - Approximately 8 yards of Loops and Threads Impeccable Yarn in Brown for the eye patches and nose, 69 yards of Bernat Premium in Café Au Lait for the pouch, 22 yards of Red Heart Super Saver in Buff for the face.